Telephone number 800-282-2882 and the email address lrushbo at EIBnet.us.

 But even at that, I know that there are many of you who are thinking that no, the early voting still hasn't captured the people we're talking about.

-The people we're talking about, the people that haven't registered to vote either their whole lives are in a long time, and they're out there and the pollsters haven't really found them, and they're showing up in droves today, that's who they are.
+The people we're talking about, the people who haven't registered to vote either their whole lives or in a long time, and they're out there and the pollsters haven't really found them and they're showing up in droves today.

 They're not early voters.